kpmoran-teaching/kpmoran-teaching.github.io/docs/syllabus.md

 ### <u>Technology Requirements</u>

-Activities and assignments in this course will regularly use the [Piazza](piazza.com/gmu/spring2021/swe632/home) learning system.
+Activities and assignments in this course will regularly use the [Ed Discussions](https://edstem.org) learning system.
 Students are required to have regular, reliable access to a computer with an updated operating system (recommended: Windows 10 or Mac OSX 10.13 or higher) and a stable broadband Internet connection (cable modem, DSL, satellite broadband, etc., with at least a consistent 1.5 Mbps [megabits per second] download speed or higher.
 You can check your speed settings using this [speed test](https://fast.com).

-Activities and assignments in this course will regularly use the Zoom web-conferencing software.
-In addition to the requirements above, students are required to have a device with a functional camera and microphone.
-In an emergency, you can connect through a telephone call, but video connection is the expected norm.

-#### Setting up Zoom

-In order to protect the privacy of our class meetings, students must use their GMU zoom accounts for our class Zoom meetings.
-Note, that our zoom meetings will **require** the Zoom desktop client on Mac or PC, or on an iOS or Android device, you will **NOT** be able to join the class meetings using the Zoom web app in your browser.
-You can download the latest Zoom client from [this link](https://zoom.us/download).

 #### Course Recordings and Privacy

 All of our synchronous meetings in this class will be recorded to provide necessary information for students in this class.
-Recordings will be posted on the course website (for lectures), or Blackboard (for Tech Talks).
+Recordings will be posted on the course website (for lectures).

-All course materials posted to Blackboard, Piazza or other course sites are private; by federal law, any materials that identify specific students (via their name, voice, or image) must not be shared with anyone not enrolled in this class.
+All course materials posted to Blackboard, Ed Discussions or other course sites are private; by federal law, any materials that identify specific students (via their name, voice, or image) must not be shared with anyone not enrolled in this class.

-* Video recordings of class meetings that include audio or visual information from other students are private and must not be shared
+* Video recordings of class meetings that include audio or visual information from other students are private and must not be shared.
-* Live Video Conference Meetings (e.g. Collaborate or Zoom) that include audio or visual information from other students must be viewed privately and not shared with others in your household
+* Live Video Conference Meetings (e.g. Collaborate or Zoom) that include audio or visual information from other students must be viewed privately and not shared with others in your household.

 ### <u>Classroom Environment</u>